MainulDip/iOS-study/107-best-practices.md

 ### code organization and use of class/struct `extension`:
-when a ViewController gets long
+when a ViewController gets long (break that down)
 - the initial class declaration should contain only stored properties and property observers.
 As `extension` can not contain stored and property observers `willSet/didSet`
 - use `// MARK: <identification-comment>` before stored properties declaration, try to make similar properties live together.
 - maintain same order of placement for related methods (linked with the properties) in the `extension`